 Rather than using technology to replace journalists with robots, these outlets are using Natural Language Generation to assist their journalists in high-value work.
 Public relations professionals need to look at the success of these big publishers and strive to meet their innovation.

 Artificial intelligence can help businesses better manage their workflows.
 If implemented correctly, artificial intelligence will allow businesses to automate repetitive tasks, scan through online media, navigate large data sets and provide public relations teams with a sophisticated advantage.
 This is beneficial for public relations teams and agencies of all sizes.
 With public relations team members spending less time on manual research and administrative tasks that can be automated, they will have more time to focus on their client and media relationships.

 One example of how artificial intelligence has been integrated into public relations is Cision Communications Cloud’s advanced sentiment technology.
 This technology has the ability to automatically and accurately determine audience sentiment.
 Rather than manually sifting through coverage to search for stories and company mentions, technology can now do it for us.
 Instead of reading the entire article at length to interpret tone, automated systems interpret context and attribute true meaning.
 Cision Communications Cloud’s advanced sentiment technology uses proximity and parameters around keywords to ensure we have the most accurate understanding of audience sentiment around the coverage.
 This saves public relations professionals time and improves efficiency.

-Erica DeProspo is an Account Coordinator at Flackable, an award-winning public relations agency representing financial and professional services brands nationwide.
+Flackable is an award-winning public relations agency representing financial and professional services brands nationwide.
 To learn more about Flackable, please visit www.flackable.com.